 Guest Post by Dr.Berenice Pendzialek, Specialist for Chinese tourists.

-As mentioned in the first part of our China blog series, Chinese outbound tourism perspectives are positive and we are to see growth of visits to destinations worldwide.
+As mentioned in the first part of our China blog series, Chinese outbound tourism perspectives are positive and we are to see a growth of visits to destinations worldwide.
 With this in mind, many tourism providers are encountered with the following question: How can I prepare my tours and activities for Chinese tourists?
 If you want to get a piece of the Chinese tourism cake, read the following practical tips that can help you create China-friendly products and make your clients (both Chinese newcomers and experienced travelers) feel welcome.

-The tips are presented according to the tourism provider journey, explaining what should be done in terms of product adaptation before being in contact with the tourists, while welcoming them, during and after the tourism experiences.
+The tips are presented according to the tourism provider’s journey, explaining what should be done in terms of product adaptation before being in contact with the tourists, while welcoming them, during and after the tourism experiences.

 Before the first contact

-A story behind your product, experience or destination
+A story behind your product, experience, or destination

 Chinese tourists love storytelling.
-When creating content or a script for your upcoming tour, first include what is well-know about your product in general.
+When creating content or a script for your upcoming tour, first include what is well-known about your product in general.
 And parallel to it, do some background research of what is known in China about your product.
-Are there any relationships between Chinese poems, collective imaginaries, news, Chinese celebrities and your product?
+Are there any relationships between Chinese poems, collective imaginaries, news, Chinese celebrities, and your product?
 Did the scenery of your destination appear in a Chinese movie or maybe it was described in a poem, like Cambridge King´s College willow in Xu Zhimo´s poem?
 These pieces of information, can make a difference and help Chinese tourists to create a closer relationship with your product, as well as to pay more attention to your explanations during the tour.

 Design of itineraries

 While putting together tours for experienced independent travelers, think “the more extravagant, the better”.
 Especially young Millennials and white-collar Chinese search for prestige and want to learn from their authentic adventures out of the beaten path.
-Themed tours like: Ski tours (due to the upcoming Winter Olympics 2022 to be held in Beijing), flower tourism, food tourism and river cruises are picking up momentum.
+Themed tours like Ski tours (due to the upcoming Winter Olympics 2022 to be held in Beijing), flower tourism, food tourism, and river cruises are picking up momentum.

 The feeling of getting the best out of something

 Chinese travelers, especially those buying online, are keen on spending more time comparing prices and characteristics of a tourism product.
 Deal hunting is a national sport and for many Chinese tourists, especially those newcomers, prices can play a more important role than the experiences per se.
-If you want to stand out from the crowd, you can offer cheaper add-ons, discounts or free gifts, besides your regular tour price, or opt for a basic product at the most accessible price with several add-ons.
+If you want to stand out from the crowd, you can offer cheaper add-ons, discounts, or free gifts, besides your regular tour price, or opt for a basic product at the most accessible price with several add-ons.
 Multi-buys (3 for the price of 2) are also a beloved option.
 Do not forget about seasonal offers and discounts.
 You can put together campaigns during main festivities like Chinese New Year and National Day (For more on Chinese holidays have a look at Dragon Trail´s article).